shreyasubale/webtester/README.md

 !!
 This project is currently unattended and is not scheduled for updates !!

-### Using the tool

-!!
-The online tool at http://webtester.mraid.org/ is no longer maintained.
-Users wishing to run the webtester should do so locally. !!

 ===
 PREPARE: One the first screen, provide the properties for your test environment